This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Legislation

-The Lords continues to check and change the Renters' Rights Bill at committee stage.
+The Lords continued to check and change the Renters' Rights Bill at committee stage.

 Debates

-From 3.45pm in Grand Committee, work away from the chamber, the Lords considers the following committee reports:
+From 3.45pm in Grand Committee, work away from the chamber, the Lords considered the following committee reports:

 - 'The Governance of the Union: Consultation, Co-operation and Legislative Consent' by the Constitution Committee